 The information provided herein is not intended to create any unjustified expectation about results that the lawyer providing the information can achieve, or to make any comparison between this lawyer’s services or qualifications and those of any other lawyer.

-No Internet domain name or caption on any page within this Web site, or listed in any directory or search engine, is intended to constitute practice of law under a trade name.
+No Internet domain name or caption on any page within this Web site, or listed in any directory or search engine, is intended to constitute the practice of law under a trade name.

 The State Bar of Texas does not now certify specialists in any field of law.
 However, it is permissible to reveal a specialized area of practice, certification by the National Board of Trial Advocacy, and that the practice of the attorney providing the information in this web site is limited to the areas covered herein.

-The attorney providing this information normally represents clients in personal injury, wrongful death and insurance cases, very selectively, on a contingent fee basis, charging only a percentage of the amount of money ultimately recovered for the client, and often advancing the expenses of litigation.
+The attorney providing this information normally represents clients in personal injury, wrongful death, and insurance cases, very selectively, on a contingent fee basis, charging only a percentage of the amount of money ultimately recovered for the client, and often advancing the expenses of litigation.
 In that regard, it is necessary to make the following disclosure:

 “Contingent attorneys’ fees refers only to those fees charged by attorneys for their legal services.
 Such fees are not permitted in al types of cases.
 Court costs and other additional expenses of legal action usually must be paid by the client.
 ‘No fee unless you win’ or similar language refers only to fees charged by the attorney.
 Such contingent fees are not permitted in all types of cases.
 Court costs and other additional expenses of legal action usually must be paid by the client.”

 Links are provided for your enjoyment and no endorsement should be inferred therefrom.
 The owner does not intend links on the Web site to be referrals or endorsements of the linked entities.
-No one shall be entitled to claim detrimental reliance on any views, opinions, links, forms, or models provided or expressed herein, or upon any publication purchased by link from this site to any other web site, or to claim that there is a duty to update information provided in this web site, or answers or materials provided, or to use care to protect the interests of the recipient.
+No one shall be entitled to claim detrimental reliance on any views, opinions, links, forms, or models provided or expressed herein, or upon any publication purchased by a link from this site to any other web site, or to claim that there is a duty to update the information provided in this web site, or answers or materials provided, or to use care to protect the interests of the recipient.

 You should not rely on any statements found here (or those in any other web site) for legal advice, and should always confirm such information with your lawyers, who should be responsible for taking whatever steps are necessary to check all information and personally assuring that the advice they provide is based on accurate and complete information and research from any available sources.